adavidramos/it-basic/README.md

 **production-sass**: A SASS-based project that uses absolute paths.
 This is what I use for production sites.

-**teaching-basic**: A very simple CSS project that uses relative paths.
+**ed-basic**: A very simple CSS project that uses relative paths.
 Includes the jQuery library.
 I usually use this for teaching.